o-Mateo-o/SuperMaklowiczWorld/README.md

 *or...*

-To run the game on Windows through interpreter, **Python 3.7.9** is recommended.
+To run the game on Windows through an interpreter, **Python 3.7.9** is recommended.
 Following the steps below use also eg **pip 21.1.2**.

 1. Clone the project to your device: